 Camp CDS is a magical and nurturing experience for young children.
 Alumni cherish fond memories of pony rides, fun in the sun, animal encounters and lasting friendships– even into adulthood!
 Campers in 4 & 5 day programs have weekly music and science classes, exciting experiences such as pony rides, and classroom experiments and projects.
-Campers in the Garden Group, Ocean Explorers and Weekly Wanderers participate in Camp Sing.
+Campers in the morning Garden Group, Ocean Explorers, Sensory Summer, Storybook Summer, and full day Weekly Wanderers participate in Camp Sing once per session.
 The children practice fun songs and class cheers to perform at a group sing along in our Hickory playground amphitheater.
-Parents and loved ones are invited to join us for the final sing along of each session.
+Parents and loved ones are invited to join us for a sing along the final week of each session.

 Learning in Nature

 Campers during both sessions will be able to explore the beautiful grounds of the Country Day School campus.
 Our winding nature trail, butterfly garden, nine playgrounds, gazebo for stories, quiet places under old trees for cloud watching and enjoyment are just part of what CDS has to offer.
 Hardly a stone will go unturned as the campers search for the wonders of nature in a safe and nurturing environment.
 Our experienced teachers and counselors design outdoor learning and activity stations, as well as foster imaginative play and creative expression.
 Sightings of woodland animals like toads, our resident groundhogs, and even an occasional deer make for special moments in nature.

 |4 by 9/30/18||Mon-Fri 8:40-11:40|